a1bderrahmane/GoogleMeetBot/readme.md

 MEET_LINK=https://meet.google.com/your-meet-id
 AUDIO_FILE=path_to_your_audio_file
 AUDIO_DURATION=duration_in_seconds
-JS_FILE=path_to_your_javascript_file
 ```

 FFmpeg Installation: Ensure that FFmpeg is installed and its bin folder is added to your system's PATH:

-Windows: Add the directory containing ffplay.exe to the PATH via System Properties > Environment Variables.
-macOS/Linux: You can typically install FFmpeg using a package manager (e.g., `brew install ffmpeg` on macOS).

 ## Architecture
 The project follows a modular design:

-- **Audio Class:** Handles audio playback using FFmpeg (ffplay) and integrates with the Selenium driver to potentially inject JavaScript.
+- **Audio Class:** Handles audio playback using FFmpeg (ffplay) ,it executes the appropriate shell command to start the audio.
+The class also ensures efficient process management by controlling playback duration and terminating the process when needed.
 - **GoogleAuthenticator Class:** Manages login operations using Selenium, loading credentials from environment variables, and setting Chrome options for a smooth automated login experience.
 - **GoogleMeetBot Class:** Automates joining a Google Meet session by:
   - Navigating to the provided meeting link.